Low Carbon Diet: How can you get started?

 To make things really simple there are a great range of veg boxes and meat free meal kits you can try.
 We recommend Riverford’s organic vegetarian and vegan recipe boxes or Allplants meal boxes.
 Replacing milk has got easier.
 Try Minor Figures, Alpro or Oatly milk substitutes.
 Alpro and Oatly are available in most UK supermarkets.

-The money you save from reducing the volume of meat and dairy products you consume can go towards investing in quality, which is better for your health and animal welfare.
-Buying free range or organic produce ensures that you’re buying top quality produce.
-Where you do buy meat, changing your shopping habits to purchasing meat from your local butcher or eggs from a local source not only helps to support local businesses and communities but makes you aware of where your food is coming from.
-That way, you are not supporting produce that has traveled miles, and as result released carbon emissions from delivery trucks and other factors in the supply chain.
-Instead, you are championing locally grown produce, by local farmers that can go from farm to table in a more environmentally friendly way.
+The money you save from reducing the volume of meat and dairy products you consume can go towards investing in quality.
+Buy free range or organic, purchase meat from your local butcher or eggs from a local source - this helps to support local communities and farmers that can go from farm to table in a more environmentally friendly way.

 Reduce food waste

 Food waste accounts for 6% of global CO2 emissions, which is around three times the amount from aviation.
 9% of the food industry’s total emissions comes from people throwing food away.
 Not only is the energy it takes to produce food completely wasted when it is thrown away, but rotting food also produces methane, which rapidly contributes to global warming.

 Start with the basics like only buying the food you need - it might seem obvious but planning your meals can help make sure you’re only buying the food you need for the week.
 If you struggle to meal plan, why not try doing a couple of smaller food shops a week?